History of Bolivia (1920–1964): Sexenio, 1946–1952

 The MNR's attempts to gain power during the sexenio were unsuccessful.
-Its 1949 coup attempt failed, although with the support of the workers and some military officers it succeeded in gaining control of most major cities except La Paz.
+Its 1949 coup attempt failed, although, with the support of the workers and some military officers, it gained control of most major cities except La Paz.
 The MNR's attempt to gain power by legal means in 1951 also failed.
-In the presidential election of May 1951, the MNR's Paz Estenssoro, who remained in exile in Argentina, ran for president and Siles Zuazo ran for vice president, both on a platform of nationalization and land reform.
+In the presidential election of May 1951, the MNR's Paz Estenssoro, who remained in exile in Argentina, ran for president, and Siles Zuazo ran for vice president, both on a platform of nationalization and land reform.
 With the support of the POR and the newly formed Bolivian Communist Party (Partido Comunista de Bolivia, PCB), the MNR won with a clear plurality.
-The outgoing president persuaded the military to step in and prevent the MNR from taking power.
+The outgoing president persuaded the military to remove the MNR from taking power.
 Mamerto Urriolagoitia Harriague (1949–51), who succeeded the ailing Hertzog in 1949, backed a military junta under General Hugo Ballivián Rojas (1951–52).
 Under Ballivián, the government made a last futile attempt to suppress the growing unrest throughout the country.

-By 1952 the Bolivian economy had deteriorated even further.
+By 1952, the Bolivian economy had deteriorated even further.
 The governments of the sexenio had been reluctant to increase taxes for the upper class and to reduce social spending, resulting in high inflation.
-The tin industry had stagnated since the Great Depression, despite short revivals during World War II.
+The tin industry had stagnated since the Great Depression despite short revivals during World War II.
 Ore content had declined, and the richer veins were depleted, increasing tin production costs; at the same time, tin prices on the international market fell.
-A disagreement with the United States over tin prices halted exports temporarily and caused a decline in income that further hurt the economy.
+A disagreement with the United States over tin prices temporarily halted exports and caused a decline in income, further hurting the economy.
 The agricultural sector lacked capital, and food imports had increased, reaching 19% of total imports in 1950.
-Land was unequally distributed - 92% of the cultivable land was held by estates of 1,000 hectares or more.

-The social unrest that resulted from this economic decline increased during the last weeks before the 1952 National Revolution, when a hunger march through La Paz attracted most sectors of society.
+The land was unequally distributed - 1,000 hectares or more estates held 92% of the cultivable land.
+The social unrest that resulted from this economic decline increased during the last weeks before the 1952 National Revolution when a hunger march through La Paz attracted most sectors of society.
 The military was severely demoralized, and the high command called unsuccessfully for unity in the armed forces; many officers assigned themselves abroad, charged each other with coup attempts, or deserted.